s180322/Mini-Project-2/README.md

 convolutional neural networks (CNNs) to extract high-level representations from the images.
-The CNN model used for feature extraction is pre-trained on a large-scale dataset to learn generic visual features, followed by fine-tuning on the specific snake dataset to adapt to snakespecific characteristics.

-In this repo I attached the document related to the project
+The CNN model used for feature extraction is pre-trained on a large-scale dataset to learn generic visual features, followed by fine-tuning on the specific snake dataset to adapt to snakespecific characteristics.Here in this repo I attached the document related to the project.